i5hi/helpers/vault.md

 #### Tips

-It is easier to manage your secrets by using the same name for the kv secret *key*.
-In our example we have used *secret*.
-This allows unification in handling responses from the vault server as the secret value in the JSON object response will always be contained within `response.data.secret`.
+It is easier to manage your secrets by using the same name for the kv secret's *key*.
+In our example we have used `secret`.
+This allows unification in handling responses from the vault server as the secret's value in the JSON object response will always be contained within `response.data.secret`.

 ### References